 13-17 July 2020 (15 hours over five days)

-This course is offered at the University of Singapore, Singapore, as part of the IPSA-NUS Summer School 2020.
+This course is hosted by the University of Singapore as part of the IPSA-NUS Summer School 2020.
 The course will be taught entirely online.

 See the IPSA-NUS website.

 This course comes after the introductory course Qualitative Data Analysis I which I will teach on 6-10 July 2020.
 For further information, see the IPSA-NUS website.